**This article is a transcription of the video above. Check out our video on 3 Top Canadian Stocks We’re Not Buying In June directly on Youtube here**

 I mentioned that the TSX has entered overbought territory.
 As of filming, it has a 14 day RSI of 72.
 This is the highest it has been since late February, right before the latest market crash.

-Given this, investors should be extra cautious when they start investing in this type of frothy environment, and maybe stick to blue-chip Canadian stocks if they’re unsure.
+Given this, investors should be extra cautious when they start investing in this type of frothy environment, and maybe stick to recession proof Canadian stocks if they’re unsure.

 Now, along with the TSX index, there are several stocks that are now in overbought territory.